Samba de Amigo: Reception

 GameSpot presented Samba de Amigo with its annual "Best Puzzle Game" and "Best Game No One Played" awards among console games, and nominated it in the "Best Game Music" and "Best Graphics, Artistic" categories.

+During the 4th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Samba de Amigo for the "Console Innovation" award.

 Ver.
 2000

-Blake Fischer reviewed the Dreamcast version of Samba de Amigo 2000 for Next Generation, rating it four stars out of five, and stated that "The impact of the first game may have worn off, but it's still a blast to break out the maraca controllers and jam to Sonic Team's latest foray.
+Blake Fischer reviewed the Dreamcast version of Samba de Amigo 2000 for Next Generation, rating it four stars out of five, and stated: "The impact of the first game may have worn off, but it's still a blast to break out the maraca controllers and jam to Sonic Team's latest foray.
 Samba!."

-On release, Famitsu magazine scored the Dreamcast version of the Ver.2000 follow-up a 30 out of 40.
+On release, Famitsu scored the Dreamcast version of the Ver.2000 follow-up a 30 out of 40.

 Wii version

 The game has received mixed reviews overall, ranging from mediocre to positive reception.
 Eurogamer gave the Wii version 6/10, citing "the imprecise nature of the controls", while admitting that "There's still a decent amount of daft fun to be had out of this joyous little game".
 GameSpot gave the Wii version 6/10 as well.
-Other reviews disagreed, with WorthPlaying saying "the controls are spot-on 95 percent of the time" and rating the game an 8.5/10.
-Nintendo Power also gave the game high marks, awarding it a 9 out of 10.
-And Gamepro gave the game a 4 out of 5.
+Other reviews disagreed, with WorthPlaying, saying: "the controls are spot-on 95 percent of the time" and rating the game an 8.5/10.
+Nintendo Power also gave the game high marks, awarding it a nine out of ten.
+Gamepro gave the game a four out of five.